 Best substrate for carpet chameleons

 Carpet chameleons are strictly arboreal, so they don’t really need substrate to dig in or walk on.
-However, substrate can be a helpful way to maintain healthy humidity levels in glass enclosures.
+However, substrate can be a helpful way to maintain healthy humidity levels in glass or PVC enclosures.
 Appropriate soil substrates include Zoo Med ReptiSoil and Zoo Med Eco Earth, although the latter doesn’t work well with live plants.
+You can also consider a sand and peat moss 50/50 mixture.
 This substrate should be placed on top of a 1-2” layer of drainage material to prevent stagnation.
 Layer leaf litter on top of the substrate to further help with humidity.

 How to decorate a carpet chameleon terrarium